crate/cloud-reference/docs/overview.rst

 Organization
 ============

-The Organization overview lists the organizations and projects you can access.
+The Organization overview lists the organizations you can access.
 For the first-time users, an organization called "My organization" is automatically crated upon first login.

 If you follow the `tutorial`_ instructions and deploy a test cluster, your Organization overview will look something like this: